CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Demodulation Procedures

 Two demodulation procedures are investigated in this work -- a technique that works directly on the time-domain data in real space, which we refer to as Time Domain Demodulation (TDD, section \ref{sec:timedemod}) and the classical lock-in technique employing a low-pass filter applied in frequency space, which we refer to as Frequency Domain Demodulation (FDD, section \ref{sec:freqdemod}).
 Both approaches are tested, with and without prior detector differencing, as described in section \ref{sec:differencing}.

 The (noiseless) time-ordered data (TOD) signal seen by a single detector can be expressed as

 where $\phi$ is the combination $\beta + \theta / 2$ of the half-wave plate angle $\beta$ and the angle of the detector on the sky $\theta$.
-The Stokes parameters, $T, Q'$ and $U'$, describe the on-sky signal containing both CMB and foregrounds.
+The Stokes parameters, $T, Q'$ and $U'$, describe the on-sky signal containing only the CMB signal.
+No foregrounds are considered in this work, and as such all references to 'signal-only' simulations henceforth refer to the CMB-only case.
+In the absence of foregrounds it is also sufficient to take a single frequency.
+The 93GHz band of the SO SATs is modelled throughout.
 The $i$ index denotes the individual data samples in the timestream.
 If one considers the data collected over a sufficiently short duration such that the angle that the detector makes with respect to the sky is approximately constant (e.g. a single constant elevation scan for a typical ground-based CMB experiment), then equation~(\ref{data eqn0}) can be written as

-where the polarisation Stokes parameters $Q$ and $U$ are now defined with respect to a reference coordinate axis aligned with the angle that the detector makes with the sky.
+where the polarisation Stokes parameters $Q$ and $U$ are now defined with respect to a reference coordinate axis aligned with $\theta$.
 In what follows, we assume that all demodulation procedures are applied to such short segments of data (so that variations of the detector angle on the sky are not considered).
 In addition, the simulations we use to demonstrate our techniques do not incorporate any variation in detector angles with respect to the sky.
+We also do not consider any non-idealities in the half-wave plate, and therefore assume perfect behaviour of the rotation angle $\beta$.
 In the case where there are significant variations of the detector angle over the duration of a scan (which is a possibility for realistic long-duration scans), then these variations can be readily incorporated, either as part of the demodulation procedure itself, or as part of the projection of the TOD into maps, subsequent to demodulation.